A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Mitt Romney was forced to joined the 47%?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Paw Ingalls thread.

 In 2012,just a week after he sensationally quit the long-running TV series "Little House on the Prairie", veteran actor Mitt Romney was re-employed as a gas pump jockey in La Jolla, California.